Wake in Fright: Reception

 Following the film's restoration, Wake in Fright screened at the 2009 Cannes Film Festival on 15 May 2009 when it was selected as a Cannes Classic title by the head of the department, Martin Scorsese.
 Wake in Fright is one of only two films ever to screen twice in the history of the festival.
 Scorsese said, "Wake in Fright is a deeply -- and I mean deeply -- unsettling and disturbing movie.
 I saw it when it premiered at Cannes in 1971, and it left me speechless.
 Visually, dramatically, atmospherically and psychologically, it's beautifully calibrated and it gets under your skin one encounter at a time, right along with the protagonist played by Gary Bond.
 I'm excited that Wake in Fright has been preserved and restored and that it is finally getting the exposure it deserves."

 Roger Ebert reviewed the re-release and said "It's not dated.
 It is powerful, genuinely shocking and rather amazing.
 It comes billed as a 'horror film' and contains a great deal of horror, but all of the horror is human and brutally realistic."
 Don Groves of SBS gave the film four stars out of five, claiming that "Wake in Fright deserves to rank as an Australian classic as it packs enormous emotional force, was bravely and inventively directed, and features superb performances."
 American critic Rex Reed, an early advocate of Wake in Fright, praised the film's restoration as "the best movie news of the year", and said it "may be the greatest Australian film ever made".
 According to Australian musician and screenwriter Nick Cave, it is "the best and most terrifying film about Australia in existence."
+Stephen Vagg argued for InReview that "the thing often not appreciated about Wake in Fright is that most of the people Grant encounters are trying to be nice...
+This snobbish Baby Boomer is too good for the people he encounters or things they do but he doesn’t have the courage of his prejudices to avoid them."

-The film has an approval rating of 96% and a rating average score of 8.71/10 on the review aggregator website Rotten Tomatoes, based on 56 reviews.
+The film has an approval rating of 97% and a rating average score of 8.6/10 on the review aggregator website Rotten Tomatoes, based on 59 reviews.
 The site's consensus states: "A disquieting classic of Australian cinema, Wake in Fright surveys a landscape both sun-drenched and ruthlessly dark."
 On Metacritic, the film holds a score of 85 out of 100 based on reviews from 21 critics, indicating "universal acclaim".
 Wake in Fright is also listed in the 2015 edition of the film reference book 1001 Movies You Must See Before You Die.